To the exhausted mom who is overwhelmed, frustrated, tired, and even unhappy, let my experience encourage and uplift you.

 To the exhausted mom who is overwhelmed, frustrated, tired, and even unhappy, I hear you and I empathize.
 Know that your feelings do not dictate who you are.
 You may have bad days and negative thoughts, but that does not mean you are a bad mom.
 It means … well … it means you’re a mom!
 Pick yourself up, dust off your pants, and remember that tomorrow is a new day!
 You can do this!
 WE can do this!!

-**Note: One thing that has helped me tremendously is the book Real Moms…Real Jesus by Jill Savage.
+**Note: One thing that has helped me tremendously as an exhausted mom is the book Real Moms…Real Jesus by Jill Savage.
 (She is the founder of Hearts at Home and the author of Better Together, another book that I wholeheartedly recommend for all moms!)
 This book is fantastic and exactly what I needed during these difficult months!
 If you’re struggling with loneliness, exhaustion, or feelings of “I just can’t do this anymore!” then this is a book you definitely need to read.

 - When You’re Not the Mom You Want to Be